center-for-threat-informed-defense/summiting-the-pyramid/README.md

 Please submit [issues](https://github.com/center-for-threat-informed-defense/project_name/issues) for any technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.

+### Local Development
+To do any local development, first you need to install the Python dependencies:

+`pip install -r requirements-dev.txt`

+After installing the dependencies, you'll then need to build the website.

+`make docs-serve`

+You should then be able to navigate to the website at http://127.0.0.1:8000.

 ## Notice
 Copyright 2023 MITRE Engenuity.
 Approved for public release.
 Document number PRS_NUMBER